EENI Global Business School.

 2. Mauritius is a member of:

-1. COMESA (Common Market for Eastern and Southern Africa);
+1. Common Market for Eastern and Southern Africa (COMESA)

-2. SADC (Southern African Development Community);
+2. Southern African Development Community (SADC)

-3. COMESA-EAC-SADC Tripartite Agreement;
+3. COMESA-EAC-SADC Agreement

-4. Indian Ocean Commission.
+4. Indian Ocean Commission

-3. Africa-India Cooperation;
+3. Africa-India Cooperation

-4. Asia-Africa Growth Corridor;
+4. Asia-Africa Corridor

-5. Africa-BRICS Countries Cooperation;
+5. Africa-BRICS Countries Cooperation

-6. All the countries of the Hindu Civilization are members of the Africa-Asia Strategic Partnership.
+6. All the countries of the Hindu Civilization are members of the Africa-Asia Strategic Partnership

 4. With the Muslim Civilization:

-1. India has Trade Agreements with Indonesia, the Gulf Cooperation Council (GCC), the Maldives, Bangladesh, Afghanistan, and Pakistan;
+1. India has Trade Agreements with Indonesia, the Gulf Cooperation Council (GCC), the Maldives, Bangladesh, Afghanistan, and Pakistan

-2. Nepal has an agreement with Bangladesh;
+2. Nepal has an agreement with Bangladesh

-6. International Transport and Transit Corridor of the Ashgabat Agreement.
+6. Corridor of the Ashgabat Agreement

 5. Agreements between civilizations

-2. Agreement between the ASEAN and India;
+2. Agreement between the ASEAN and India

-4. International North-South Transport Corridor (India-Russia).
+4. North-South Corridor (India-Russia)

 * This subject presented only major FTA related to the Hindu Civilization.